Experimenting in Equilibrium: Designing Experiments under Equilibrium Effects

 Our goal is to use high-level information about the stochastic system described above to design a new experimental framework that lets us avoid the problems of both approaches described above: We want our experimental scheme to be consistent for the optimal payment (like global experimentation), but also to be cost-effective (like classical A/B testing) in that it only requires small perturbations to the status quo.

 The driving insight behind our approach is that it is possible to learn about the relationship between profit and payment via unobstrusive randomization by randomly perturbing the payments $P_{it}$ offered to supplier $i$ in time period $t$.
-We propose setting\footnote{Procedurally, this algorithm is closely related to a batched bandit algorithm \citep{perchet2016batched}, where an analyst sequentially picks actions for one batch of units at a time.
-However, existing work on batched bandits, including \citet{perchet2016batched}, focuses on a setting without cross-unit interference, i.e., where the action taken on one unit doesn't affect the rewards experienced by other units in the same batch.
-Thus, results on batched bandits cannot be used here.}
+We propose setting

 uniformly at random, where $\zeta > 0$ is a (small) constant that governs the magnitude of the perturbations, and regressing market participation $Z_{it}$ on the payment perturbations $\varepsilon_{it}$.
 This regression lets us recover the \emph{marginal response function}, i.e., the average payment sensitivity of a supplier in a situation where only they get different payments but others do not; see Section \ref{sec:MRF} for a formal definition.